Learning with Multiple Correct Answers -- Regret Bounds under Different Feedback Models

-We say that the online multi-label learning problem satisfies the realizablity assumption if for some $h^* \in \cH$ and all $t \in [T]$ we have $h^*(x_t) = S_t$.
-We first consider studying of realizable multi-label learning where we study number of mistakes bound (cumulative loss) of the learner.
-In our study of realizable online multi-label learning, we only consider deterministic learning algorithms.
+We say that the multi-label learning in the online setting satisfies the realizability assumption if there exists some $h^* \in \cH$ such that for all $t \in [T]$ we have $h^*(x_t) = S_t$.
+Our primary focus in the realizable setting is the mistake bound (i.e., the cumulative loss) of the learner.
+Throughout our analysis of the realizable online learning, we restrict attention to deterministic learning algorithms.